codr7/g-fu/v1/doc/doom_fire_kata.md

 ## The DOOM Fire Kata

 ### Intro
 Ever since I came across the DOOM fire [trick](https://fabiensanglard.net/doom_fire_psx/), I've been itching to work my way through it using console graphics for use as kata to exercise new languages.
-This post describes how I would perform it in [g-fu](https://github.com/codr7/g-fu/tree/master/v1), a pragmatic Lisp embedded in Go.
+This post describes how I would approach it in [g-fu](https://github.com/codr7/g-fu/tree/master/v1), a pragmatic Lisp embedded in Go.

 ![Fire](fire.gif)
 [Source](https://github.com/codr7/g-fu/blob/master/v1/demo/fire.gf)

 ### Setup
-If you feel like lighting your own fire, the following shell spell will take you where you need to go.
+If you're in the mood to light your own fire, the following shell spell will take you where you need to go.

 ```
 $ git clone https://github.com/codr7/g-fu.git